-In international trade, currency is an important thing that goes with product price, defining the exact price of products.
-To avoid mistakes in setting up prices in Magento 2, you should clearly understand 3 definitions belonging to currency configuration: base currency, default display currency and allow currency.
+In international trade, the currency is a crucial factor closely attached to the product price, defining the exact cost of products.
+To avoid mistakes in setting up prices in Magento 2, you should clearly understand 3 definitions belonging to Magento currency configuration: Magento 2 base currency, default display currency and allowed currency.

-Base currency in Magento is a currency set up as default in the backend and is used in setting product price in the backend.
+Magento 2 Base currency is a Magento currency set up as default in the backend and is used in setting product prices in the backend.
 It only can be set at global/ website scope and applied for all stores/ store views.
-It means that admins are not able to set up base currency for each store view.
-For example, in website X, the base currency is $, price of product Joust Duffle Bag is 50.
-So, in all stores/ store views belonging to websites X, the base price of this product is $ 50.
+It means that admins cannot set up base currency for each store view.

-This currency will be used when customers check out and finish payment.
+This currency will be used when customers check out and finish the payment.

 Default Display Currency in Magento

-Default Display Currency in Magento is used to display with product price in the frontend.
-It is independent with base currency.
-Admin can set up default display currency for each store view, so that the price in each store view can be displayed in frontend with different currencies.
+Default Display Currency in Magento is used to display product prices in the frontend.
+It is independent of the base currency.
+The admin can set up default display currency for each store view so that the price in each store view can be displayed in the frontend with different currencies.

-In case default display currency of a store view is the same as the base currency of the website, the price displayed in frontend will be the same with the price set up in the backend.
+In case the default display currency of a store view is the same as the base currency of the website, the price displayed in frontend will be the same as the price set up in the backend.

-In case, the default display currency of a store view is different with the base currency of the website, the price displayed in frontend will be defined by currency rate with the formulate:
+In case the default display currency of a store view is different from the base currency of the website, the price displayed in frontend will be defined by Magento currency rate with the formulate:

 Display price = Base Price x Currency Rate

 – The base currency of website X is $.
-The base price of product Joust Duffle Bag is 50
+The base price of the product Joust Duffle Bag is 50.

-– Store view French in website X has € as default display currency
+– Store view French on website X has € as default display currency.

-Remember that currency rate only can be set up at global scope.
-It can be set up manually or imported via the third-party provider such as Yahoo Finance Exchange, Webservice…
+Remember that currency rates only can be set up at the global scope.
+It can be set up manually or imported via third-party providers such as Yahoo Finance Exchange, Webservice…

-When customers pay for the orders, base price with base currency will be applied rather than display price.
+When customers pay for the orders, the base price with Magento 2 base currency will be applied rather than display price.

 Allowed Currency in Magento

-Allowed currency is a kind of Magento currency which is allowed to use in global/website/store/store view depending on scope configuration.
-It can be used as base currency in global/ website scope or as default display currency.
+Allowed currency is a kind of Magento currency that is allowed to use in global/website/store/store view depending on scope configuration.
+It can be used as the base currency in global/ website scope or as default display currency.

-If currency rate is set up corresponding with each allows currency, allow currency will be displayed in frontend with default display currency.
-Users can switch among these allow currencies and price will change based on currency rate.
+If the currency rate is set up corresponding with each allowed currency, the latter will be displayed in the frontend with default display currency.
+Users can switch among these allowed currencies and prices will change based on currency rate (Magento 2 currency conversion).

 However, there is an issue that Magento 2 default supports setting up Website scope for base currency.
-If you want to set up base currency at the level store view, let’s take a look a potent tool, which is one of the outstanding Magento 2 extensions of BSSCommerce Store.
-CLICK HERE FOR DETAILS!
+If you want to set up the base currency at the level store view, let’s take a look at a potent tool, which is one of the Magento 2 extensions of the BSS Commerce Store.

 Set up currency

-– Choose store view and set up Default Display Currency/ Allow Currency for each store view as wish.
+– Choose store view and set up Default Display Currency/ Allow Currency for each store view as wished.